 Description: When entering the description, remember that this is what will be displayed when you are looking under the parent record; therefore, it should have a relevant name.

 Sales Person: The Sales Person is whoever takes overall responsibility of the Opportunity .
-Please note, different users of the CRM can still be recalled against the Opportunity.
+Please note, different users of the CRM can still be set a Task/Recall against the Opportunity.

 Type: The Opportunity Type should help categorise the sales Opportunity.
 The Type can be selected from a drop-down and this is configurable if you have the correct level of authority within the CRM.